Ricardo Palma: Literary work

 The Tradiciones were published from 1872 to 1910 in a series of volumes, some of which are freely available on the internet (see the bottom of this page for links).
 There are also many different editions and selections of the Tradiciones commercially available.
 The Tradiciones peruanas do not meet formal historical standards of accuracy or reliability sufficiently to be considered "history," but Palma never intended them to be read as "pure" history.
 Since they are primarily historical fiction, they should be understood and enjoyed as such.

 The author's opinion, the opinions of the other primary sources or oral narrators of the stories he collects and transmits, as well as hearsay, play a large role in his stories.
 One of the best-known of the Tradiciones, especially within American Spanish literature classes, is "La camisa de Margarita"..

 Some of the Tradiciones peruanas have been translated into English under the title The Knights of the Cape and Thirty-seven Other Selections from the Tradiciones Peruanas of Ricardo Palma (ed. by Harriet de Onís, 1945) and more recently under the title Peruvian Traditions (ed. by Christopher Conway and translated by Helen Lane, Oxford University Press, 2004).

 The Tradiciones peruanas are recognised as a considerable contribution to Peruvian and South American literature.
 Some critics have classified the Tradiciones as part of nineteenth-century Romanticism.

 Palma's Tradiciones en Salsa Verde were published posthumously.
 These stories are similar to the Tradiciones peruanas but, because of their bawdy nature, they were not published during Palma's lifetime for fear of shocking the sedate Lima establishment.

 Throughout his life, Ricardo Palma published various articles and books on history, the results of his own historical research such as the Anales De La Inquisicion De Lima: Estudio Historico (1863) and Monteagudo y Sánchez Carrión (1877).
 He was a noted linguistic scholar and wrote a number of works on the subject including the Neologismos y americanismos and Papeletas lexográficas.
 He campaigned for recognition by the Real Academia Española of the Latin-American and Peruvian contributions to the Spanish language.

 Personal letters

 In 1999, a well-known London auction house announced the sale of a batch of 50 letters that Ricardo Palma had written to an Argentinian friend.
-The Ministry of Foreign Affairs of Peru persuaded the National Library of Peru to participate in the auction.
+The Ministry of Foreign Affairs of Peru persuaded the National Library of Peru on Lima to participate in the auction.
 It had been more than 50 years since Peru had bought cultural heritage abroad.
 Today these letters are kept at the National Library of Peru.
 Ricardo Palma University has recently published the letters of Palma in three volumes (2005–2007).